focacciomario/digital-gardening/content/learning/Coding/GitHub Markdown Syntax.md

 ![alt](URL "title")
 ```

-- alt in square bracket indicates the replacement text when the image fails to display (can be omitted)
+- alt in square br/acket indicates the replacement text when the image fails to display (can be omitted)
 - parenthesis contains image source
 - title in quotes indicates the text to display when the mouse hovers over the image (can be omitted)

 Nite: Dropping the image to the readme file will upload it automatically with this syntax;
-It's the same as links, but add an exlamation mark (!) before opening square bracket;
+It's the same as links, but add an exlamation mark (!) before opening square br/acket;
 Image source can be either a location from the local machine or any valid image URL;

 >Example